 a disclosure form or otherwise, the reviewing official must collect all of the relevant

 information and decide how to address the conflict.

 E. Appeals.
 An employee may appeal any decision under this policy and its associated;procedures regarding a conflict of commitment or interest pursuant to the procedures associated with this policy.

 F. Record Keeping & Confidentiality

-1. Completed conflict disclosure forms are confidential personnel records as defined by the State Personnel Act and are treated as such.
+1. Completed Conflicts of Interest disclosure forms are confidential personnel records as defined by the State Human Resources Act and are treated as such.

 2. Upon completion of the review process, the reviewing official will retain a copy of the disclosure and send the original for filing in the employee’s official personnel file.

 1. Criminal Laws.
 UNCSA employees may be subject to criminal liability under N.C.G.S.
 14-234 & 14-324.1 for actions involving conflicts of interest in contracting or the exploitation of certain confidential information.